 How many dead languages are there? 🤔

-Some popular dead languages include Latin, Ancient Greek, Coptic, Mandan, Gothic, and Sanskrit.
-There are actually 579 extinct languages in total!
+Frequently studied dead languages include Latin, Ancient Greek, Coptic, Mandan, Gothic, and Sanskrit.
+However, there are actually 579 extinct languages in total!

 All modern languages have their roots in dead languages.
-For instance Latin is the parent of modern romance languages like Spanish, French, Italian, Portuguese... the list goes on.
+For instance, Latin is the parent of modern romance languages including Spanish, French, Italian, Portuguese, and Romanian.

 Dead languages are highly formulaic in design with precise and even complex sentence structures.
-So mastering a dead language can help students overcome the fear of language learning! 💪 If they can master a dead language, they can pretty much master any language!
+So mastering a dead language can help you overcome the fear of language learning! 💪 After all, if you can master a dead language, then you can pretty much master any language!

-Learning complex dead languages helps improve skills like mental alertness, analytical thinking, attention to detail and problem-solving abilities.
+Learning complex dead languages also helps improve skills like mental alertness, analytical thinking, attention to detail and problem-solving abilities.
 These skills are relevant in many subjects, and will undoubtedly boost student academic success across the board.

-Besides, knowing multiple foreign languages (which comes easier to students who know a dead language) will diversify students' career prospects – whether that’s access to higher leadership positions or prestigious diplomatic posts in the Government.
+In addition, knowing multiple foreign languages (which comes easier to students who know a dead language) will diversify your career prospects – whether that’s access to higher leadership positions or prestigious diplomatic posts in the Government.
 If you want to live abroad one day, too, knowing another language is often essential for employment in foreign countries. 👊

 The world’s fundamental literature across all disciplines has been written in dead languages.

-If students learn a dead language they can access this ancient knowledge in its purest form! 🤓
+By learning a dead language they can access this ancient knowledge in its purest form!

-If students don’t want to wait till University before they can learn a dead language there are some great online courses that can give them a head start!
+If you don’t want to wait till University before you learn a dead language there are some great online courses that can give you a head start!

-If students are more inclined towards exploring modern languages, here are the best YouTube channels to learn them.
+In addition, if you are more inclined toward exploring modern languages, here are the best YouTube channels to learn them.

-At GoStudent we believe in students' holistic development.
-So reach out to us with requests for tutors who specialise in dead languages and we will connect you to the best one for your child.
+At GoStudent, we believe in students' holistic development.
+So reach out to us with requests for tutors who specialise in dead languages and we’ll connect you to the best one for your child.

 Or book a trial session with one of our tutors for curriculum subject support.
-So you have the time to help your child explore other niche interests, like learning a dead language! 🚀
+With GoStudent’s help, you’ll have the time to help your child explore other niche interests, like learning a dead language! 🚀